honeymanstark/eda/README.md

 # Data Science Salary Estimator: Project Overview
-* Created a tool that estimates data science salaries (MAE ~ $ 11K) to help data scientists negotiate their income when they get a job.
+* Performed EDA on data science salaries (MAE ~ $ 11K) to help data scientists negotiate their income when they get a job.
 * Scraped over 1000 job descriptions from glassdoor using python and selenium
 * Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.
-* Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
-* Built a client facing API using flask
+* Various statistical terms and correlation tables, pivot tables , histograms and boxplots , heatmaps are found with help of EDA

 ## Code and Resources Used
 **Python Version:** 3.7